anijitsahu/react-app-simple-carousel-app/README.md

-# react-app-simple-hello-world
+# react-app-simple-carousel-app
-A simple Hello World Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook.
+A Simple Carousel Application using [React JS](https://reactjs.org/docs/getting-started.html), a JavaScript library to make awesome UI by Facebook.

 This application uses [React JS](https://reactjs.org/docs/getting-started.html) component oriented UI creation paradigm.
 All components are written in [JSX](https://reactjs.org/docs/jsx-in-depth.html) and ES6 style and are combined to get a single build for production purpose using [Webpack 4](https://webpack.js.org/concepts/).